Iterable/iterable-web-sdk/README.md

 WebKit (which affects iOS web browsers, Safari included).
 In these browsers, users can close an in-app message by clicking away from the message.

-## Routing in single-page apps, for in-app messages
+### Routing in single-page apps

-Knowing now thecustom link schemas available, let's explain how you can leverage them to add custom routing or callback functions.
-If, for example, you want to hook into a link click and send the user to your `/about` page with a client-side routing solution, you'd do something like this if you're using React
+You can add custom routing or callback functions for link clicks on in-app messages.

-Router:
+For example, if you want to intercept a link click and use a client-side routing solution to send the user to your `/about` page, you could so something like this (this example assumes that you're using React Router):

 ```ts
 // This example assumes a click on this link: